 Matobo National Park Wildlife

-Withing the Park there is a wide variety of animal species including: black and white rhinoceros, kudu, eland, sable, klipspringer, waterbuck, wildcat, springhare, common duiker, leopard, hyena, zebra, wildebeest, giraffe, cheetah, hippo, warthog, rock dassies, crocodiles, baboons and monkeys.
+Although, not on the scale of the famous Hwange National Park, the Matobo National Park has a wide variety of animal species including: black and white rhinoceros, kudu, eland, sable, klipspringer, waterbuck, wildcat, springhare, common duiker, leopard, hyena, zebra, wildebeest, giraffe, cheetah, hippo, warthog, rock dassies, crocodiles, baboons and monkeys.

 There is a large diversity of bird life for bird lovers to enjoy.
 The park is also famous for its large concentration of black eagles.
 Other larger bird species found in the area include fish eagle, martial eagle, secretary birds and francolin.